 Americanah -Aditchie This is a novel that really opened my eyes.
 It is a love story, but is also a story about how unaware we are of race in this country as white people.
 This was so good!

 The Warmth of Other Suns: The Epic Story of America’s Great Migration -Wilkerson This is a story that covers the migration of six million people from the south to the north in the US from 1915 to 1970.
 Thousands of interviews and really great stories of a people who tried to escape oppression and find a better life for themselves and their families.

 This list is by no means complete!
 Please let me know if you have a good suggestion that will help to teach our young people lifelong lessons.
-I hope that these books will help you start or continue a conversation that has to happen in order for our world to be a better place for everyone.
+I hope that these best social justice books for teens will help you start or continue a conversation that has to happen in order for our world to be a better place for everyone.

 And, here is a link to my ongoing list of favorite books on Amazon!

 Make sure you subscribe to my Parenting High Schoolers newsletter below for more articles about surviving and thriving with teenagers.
 Simply enter your information below and you will be all set!
 You can also like my Facebook page, and follow me on Pinterest and YouTube!
 I look forward to seeing you again!